TALXIS/docs/src/en/developer-guide/applications/controls/treeview.md

     - Field on entity where is stored information if the field is disabled or not (boolean)
 - Hierarchy Parent Field Name
     - Example: `talxis_parentproductid`
-- Connection Type - field saying connection type
+- Connection Type - Field saying connection type
-- Enabled Levels  Nobody knows
+- Enabled Levels